michaelcaterisano/restaurant-vendor-orders/README.md

 configure({ adapter: new Adapter() });
 ```

-> Note: Keep in mind that if you decide to "eject" before creating `src/setupTests.js`, the resulting `package.json` file won't contain any reference to it.
+> Product: Keep in mind that if you decide to "eject" before creating `src/setupTests.js`, the resulting `package.json` file won't contain any reference to it.
 [Read here](#initializing-test-environment) to learn how to add this after ejecting.

 Now you can write a smoke test with it: